mrtoy-me/esphome-tas58xx/README.md

 then the last selected Mixer Mode is saved and will be reloaded at next re-boot.
 If a Select Mixer Mode has been saved, this will supercede and be used instead of the Mixer Mode defined under audio_dac:

-For any configuration with EQ Gains or EQ Presets configured, there only two possible EQ Modes being Off and depending on configuration EQ 15 Band or EQ BIAMP 15 Band or EQ Presets.
+For any configuration with EQ Gains or EQ Presets configured, there are only two possible EQ Modes being Off and depending on configuration EQ 15 Band or EQ BIAMP 15 Band or EQ Presets.
+Note: if either EQ Gains or EQ Presets configured is defined then Eq Mode Select must be defined.

 The EQ Mode select option (in addition to Off) is determined based on the YAML configuration as follows:
 - 15 x Left EQ Gains configured -> **EQ 15 Band**
 - 15 x Left EQ Gains and 15 x Right EQ Gains configured -> **EQ BIAMP 15 Band**
 - EQ Preset Left Channel and EQ Preset Right Channel frequency cutoffs configured -> **EQ Presets**

-If the audio_dac: refresh_eq: option is MANUAL then on start the EQ Mode Select is initially selected Off.
+If the audio_dac: refresh_eq: option is MANUAL then on startup the EQ Mode Select is initially selected Off.
-Whereas, if audio_dac: option refresh_eq: AUTO then on start the EQ Mode Select is initially selected the relevant Eq Mode.
+Whereas, if audio_dac: option refresh_eq: AUTO then on startup the EQ Mode Select is initially selected the relevant Eq Mode.

 # EQ Control configuration

 ## Left/Right Channel Volume and EQ Band Gain Numbers

-Left and Right Channel Volume control can be configured.
+Left and Right Channel Volume control can be optionally configured.
 If configured, both channels must be configured as follows:

 ```